 Tips for taking iron

-Iron can be a tricky mineral for your body to absorb, which means you could be increasing your intake of iron-rich foods or taking iron supplements and still not seeing a difference in mood or energy.
+Iron can be a tricky mineral for your body to absorb, which means you could be increasing your intake of iron-rich foods or taking iron supplements and still not seeing a difference in mood, energy, sleep or cravings.
 So, here are a few tips to get the most out of this mineral:

 Some compounds in beverages, supplements, medicines and foods limit the absorption of iron in your system.
 So, wait two hours before drinking milk, tea, coffee or cocoa, taking calcium or antacids or eating eggs or whole grains when taking an iron supplement.

-Take iron supplements with a full glass of water or food to avoid stomach upset.
+If you’re taking iron supplements, pair them with a full glass of water or food to avoid stomach upset.

 Still feel anxiety after menstruation?

-While one side effect of low iron is a racing heart and other anxiety symptoms, if you notice that you’re still experiencing anxiety after menstruation, it may be because you’re more sensitive to this hormonal effect.
-As estrogen rises during your Week 1 and Week 2 (the first half of your cycle), it can trigger more arousal in the brain and nervous system, which in some women can lead to anxiety symptoms.
-I’m one of these women.
-I get a racing heart out of the blue right at the end of every period.
+While one side effect of low iron is a racing heart and other anxiety symptoms, if you notice that you’re still experiencing anxiety after menstruation, it may be because you’re more sensitive to rising estrogen.
+The level of this hormone gets higher and higher during your Week 1 and Week 2 (the first half of your cycle), which can trigger more arousal in the brain and nervous system.
+In some women, this can lead to anxiety symptoms.

-So, what can you do?
+So, what can you do about it?
 If you realize you’re more sensitive to rising estrogen’s anxiety-triggering effect, have anxiety-busters ready to use on these days.
-I use deep, slow meditative breathing or moderate exercise, such as brisk walks.
-You can also use yoga, chamomile tea, relaxing visual imagery, listening to slow-tempo music and talking with a friend.
-All are study-proven ways to trigger brain chemicals and/or hormones that relax you.
+For example, try deep, slow meditative breathing or moderate exercise, such as brisk walks.
+You can also use yoga, chamomile tea, relaxing visual imagery or listening to slow-tempo music.
+All are study-proven ways to calm you.